-These and other events may lead to the unavailability of our mobile apps, interruption of our supply chain and delivery, leakage or permanent loss of customer data, interruptions or decreases in connection speed, or other events which would affect our operations.
+These and other events may lead to the unavailability of our mobile apps, interruption of our supply chain and delivery, interruption of unmanned machines for luckin coffee EXPRESS and unmanned vending machines for luckin pop MINI, leakage or permanent loss of customer data, interruptions or decreases in connection speed, or other events which would affect our operations.
 If we experience frequent or persistent service disruptions, whether caused by failures of our own systems or those of third-party suppliers or service providers, our reputation or relationships with our customers may be damaged and our customers may switch to our competitors, which may have a material adverse effect on our business, financial condition and results of operations.